12: Just Another Body

 For the second time that day, Uzi found herself wondering: Was she being pranked?

 Eyes narrowed, arms crossed, she pointed out the obvious.
-“Pretty sure that was a raven, not a crow, genius.”
+“Pretty sure that story had a raven, not a crow, genius.”

 Uzi raised one eyebrow before realizing she wasn’t being addressed.
 The possessed crow-bot had turned one eye upward.